Create Channel Links Between Slack and Microsoft Teams

 However, this creates additional challenges for your company – specifically toggling between two different chat programs with the potential to miss important communication.
 Not only does this increase the cognitive load, it also contributes to information silos.

-Group chats, images and documents can be shared and synced bi-directionally inside a linked channel.
-With this solution, all information is now contained in one place, reducing context switching and ensuring smoother communication between you and your client.
+Chats, images and documents are synced bi-directionally inside a linked channel.
+With this solution, all information is now contained in one place to ensure smoother communication between you and your client.

-If you are looking for an external ticketing solution from Slack, see our blog Conclude Connect: Slack and Zendesk Integration for External Support.
+If you are looking for an external ticketing solution from Slack, see our blog Slack and Zendesk Integration for External Support.

 Internal Communication Problem

-Your global company has a problem with teams that chat or do work on both Slack and Microsoft Teams – or perhaps teams that have different Slack workspaces setup within the same organization.
-This can also happen when one program doesn’t offer the required integrations for a team’s specific business needs (such as customer support or IT help desk tickets).
+Your company has a problem with teams that chat or work on both Slack and Microsoft Teams, or you perhaps have different Slack workspaces set up within the same organization.
+This can also occur when one program doesn’t offer the required integrations for a team’s specific business needs (e.g. customer support or IT help desk tickets).

 This general disconnection results in silos and communication inefficiencies across the entire organization.
-Whole teams can have siloed information that isn’t accessible to key stakeholders and the more silos there are, the more challenges an organization faces.
+Certain teams may have information that isn’t accessible to other key stakeholders, and the more silos there are, the more challenges an organization faces.

-Although this is more often seen in larger companies, it can also occur during a merger or acquisition where one company has been using a different chat program to the acquiring company.
+Although this is more frequently seen in larger companies, it can also occur during a merger or acquisition where one company has been using a different chat program to the acquiring company.

 One solution is to mandate that everyone uses one messaging program only – and in theory, that should be the end of the matter.
-But as we have seen, this is not always the reality.
+But this is not always the reality.
 Many organizations have teams that strongly prefer to use Slack (we’re looking at you IT) and this may even result in shadow messaging inside the organization.

 Watch: Conclude Link: How to Connect Microsoft Teams and Slack